Career, Salary and Education Information

 Materials engineers create and study materials at the atomic level.
 They use computers to understand and model the characteristics of materials and their components.
 They solve problems in several different engineering fields, such as mechanical, chemical, electrical, civil, nuclear, and aerospace.

 Materials engineers may specialize in understanding specific types of materials.
 The following are examples of types of materials engineers:

 Ceramic engineers develop ceramic materials and the processes for making them into useful products, from high-temperature rocket nozzles to glass for LCD flat-panel displays.

 Composites engineers develop materials with special, engineered properties for applications in aircraft, automobiles, and related products.

 Metallurgical engineers specialize in metals, such as steel and aluminum, usually in alloyed form with additions of other elements to provide specific properties.

 Plastics engineers develop and test new plastics, known as polymers, for new applications.

 Semiconductor processing engineers apply materials science and engineering principles to develop new microelectronic materials for computing, sensing, and related applications.

 Materials engineers generally work full time.
-About 1 out of 3 materials engineers worked more than 40 hours per week in 2014.
+Some materials engineers work more than 40 hours per week.

 Get the education you need: Find schools for Materials Engineers near you!